kyleshevlin/blog/src/posts/published/head-scratcher-1-2d-array-from-array-of-objects/index.md

 slug: 'head-scratcher-1-2d-array-from-array-of-objects'
 subtitle: 'Making a 2D Array by Sorting an Array of Objects'
 title: 'Head Scratcher #1'
+relevantCourseNickname: 'dsa'
 ---

-I am starting a new series called "Head Scratchers."
+I am starting a randomly occuring series called "Head Scratchers."
 At least once a week (probably once a day), I run into a problem that makes me scratch my head for while.
 So I'm going to share the problem and my solution with you.
 If you think of a better way to solve the problem, I want to see it in the comments below.

 ### The Problem